5 Ways to Flip Your Stress Mindset

 4. Get Your 'OM' On

-Over the holidays, I bought myself an Apple watch because #TreatYoSelf and one of my favorite features is the daily reminder to breathe.
+I bought myself an Apple watch because #TreatYoSelf and one of my favorite features is the daily reminder to breathe.
 For a minute each day, I stop what I’m doing and breathe in sync with the animation on the screen.
 It sounds so simple, but it instantly makes me feel calmer.

 The Shine app is also a great free meditation app for when you need a longer timeout.
+Plus: You can now sync the Shine app with an Apple watch to listen to meditations right from your wrist.

 5. Try Empathy on for Size